koii-network/docs/tutorials/steam-daily-specials/setup-db-api.md

 It use `nedb` to set up database. `nedb` is a lightweight database that can be used in Node.js.
 It is a file-based database.
 It is easy to use and does not require a separate database server.

 In `db.js` file, it will call `namespaceWrapper.getDb();` before using db, which will initialize the database.
 It will create a database file `localKOIIDB.db` in the root folder.
-If the task is running on the desktop node, it will create a database file `KOIIDB.db`.
+If the task is running on the Koii Node, it will create a database file `KOIIDB.db`.

 In this task, it provide three main db functions: